dialog-semiconductor/BLE_SDK6_examples/LPCCSE-201-Reset_Indication_update/Readme.md

 ------

-# Different ways of handling RESET mechanism in DA14531
+# Reset type identification on DA14585/586, DA14531

 ------

 ## Example Description
-Both DA14531 and DA14585/586 devices comprise three main reset signals that can be triggered from different sources, the reset signals are
+Both DA14531 and DA14585/586 devices comprise three main reset signals that can be triggered from different sources, the reset signals are:
 * **POR** : Triggred when VDD (VBAT_LOW and VBAT_HIGH rails only for the DA14531) voltage crosses the minimum voltage threshold value or optionally triggered by a configured GPIO or if the RST pad is held high for more than the POR_TIMER_REG value.
 * **HW RESET** : Triggered by the RST pad (P00 for the DA14531), the watchdog, or when waking up from sleep while having the RESET_ON_WAKEUP bit set.
 * **SW RESET** : Triggered when setting the SW_RESET bit.

-The current SW example demonstrates how to issue and identify the different kinds of reset on the DA14531 and DA14585/586 devices as well as identifying if the device issued a Hardfault or an NMI Handler.
+The current SW example demonstrates how to issue and identify the different kinds of reset on the DA14531 and DA14585/586 devices as well as identifying if the device run into a Hardfault or an NMI interrupt.

-The DA14531 includes a special register that indicates the reset source previously occured (RESET_STAT_REG) while in order to identify the reset source on the DA14585/586 devices registers that retain their values, through the different kinds of resets, are used.
+The DA14531 includes a special register that indicates the reset source previously occured (RESET_STAT_REG) while in order to identify the reset source on the DA14585/586 devices registers that retain their values, through the different kinds of reset signals, are used.
 The SDK 6.0.14.1114 includes a weak function in the system_init() which can be implemented on user space in order for the application to be aware of the current reset.

 ## Key Features
 - Store data in the uninitialized section of the Retention-RAM for tracking an NMI or a Hardfault.
-- Detect source of :
+- Detect the following reset signals:
     - Hardware reset
     - Software reset
-    - Reset by WDOG expiration
+    - HW Reset by WDOG expiration (only for DA14531)
     - Power-on-Reset
-- Using UART2 for debugging purposes
+- Using UART2 for debugging purposes.
 - 128-bit UUID custom profile
-    - For reading the previous reset reason.
+    - For reading the current reset reason.
-    - For issuing a new reset.
+    - For issuing a reset.

 ## SDK modifications
 The current example uses the un-initialized data section in order to store identification flags for the application code to be aware if an NMI or a Hardfault has occured.
 The identification flag is preceded and followed by 32bit magic values that act as memory integrity check.

+When the fw is build with the **CFG_DEVELOPMENT_DEBUG** flag defined, and an NMI or a Hardfault occurs, will halt the processor either in a while(1) loop or in a breakpoint in order for the developer to check the issue via the debugger.
+For reseting the device as soon as one of those interrupts occur the **CFG_DEVELOPMENT_DEBUG** flag should be undefined.
+In that case the fw will issue a SW reset and start execution of the bootrom.
+By default the example has the flag undefined for demonstrating the fault recognition functionality.

-For setting the flags minor changes has to be applied in the SDK in order for the flags to be set if the NMI or the Hardfault handler occurs.
+For setting the fault flags minor changes has to be applied in the SDK in order to set the corresponding flag if the NMI or the Hardfault handler executes.
 The user will have to add:
 - For the Hardfault:
   - Include the user_reser_mechanism.h file in the hardfaut_handler.c:
     ```c